-- On-demand programme services ("ODPS") are a category of video on-demand service regulated under Part 4A of the Communications Act 2003 ("the Act").
-Part 4A has been amended to reflect revisions made to the EU framework for on-demand services under the Audiovisual Media Services Directive 2018 (the "AVMSD" or "the Directive")1.
-The AVMSD governs EU-wide coordination of national legislation on all audiovisual media, both traditional TV broadcasts and on-demand services, and now also extends to video-sharing platforms ("VSPs")2. - 2.4 The AVMSD regulatory framework under Part 4A of the Act has been retained in UK law following the UK's withdrawal from the EU, although the criteria for establishing jurisdiction have been amended to clarify when an ODPS will fall under UK jurisdiction3. - 2.5 Section 368CB of the Act sets out the responsibilities of ODPS with regard to European works.
-These, together with the definition of European works, stem from Article 13 of the AVMSD4. - 2.6 Under section 368CB(1) and (2) of the Act ODPS providers are required to: - a) secure that, in each year, on average at least 30% of programmes included in the service are European works; and - b) ensure the prominence of European works in the service.
+- On-demand programme services ("ODPS") are a category of video on-demand ("VOD") service regulated under Part 4A of the Communications Act 2003 ("the Act").
+Part 4A has been amended to reflect revisions made to the EU framework for on-demand services under the Audiovisual Media Services Directive 2018 (the "AVMSD" or "the Directive").
+The AVMSD governs EU-wide coordination of national legislation on all audiovisual media, both traditional TV broadcasts and on-demand services, and now also extends to video-sharing platforms ("VSPs"). - 2.4 The AVMSD regulatory framework under Part 4A of the Act has been retained in UK law following the UK's withdrawal from the EU, although the criteria for establishing jurisdiction have been amended to clarify when an ODPS will fall under UK jurisdiction. - 2.5 Section 368CB of the Act sets out the responsibilities of ODPS with regard to European works.
+These, together with the definition of European works, stem from Article 13 of the AVMSD. - 2.6 Under section 368CB(1) and (2) of the Act ODPS providers are required to: - a) secure that, in each year, on average at least 30% of programmes included in the service are European works; and - b) ensure the prominence of European works in the service. - 2.7 Section 368CB(3) of the Act clarifies that these obligations do not apply in relation to any period throughout which: - a) the service has a low turnover or a low audience; or

-1 Part 4A was amended by the Audiovisual Media Service Directive Regulations 2020 which came into force on 1 November
+&lt;sup>2 Part 4A was amended by the Audiovisual Media Service Directive Regulations 2020 which came into force on 1 November